devinluo27/NeRF-101-Doc/README.md

 ## Complete overview of BRICS/NeRF pipeline

-High level description of what each component does, inputs and outputs.
+- High level description of what each component does, inputs and outputs.

-Each section below will contain more detailed descriptions of these parts.
+- Each section below will contain more detailed descriptions of these parts.
+- Awesome diagram maybe?!?!?!
+Multiple diagrams o_o

 ## Run NeRF with example data